maxk096/deep-fallback/README.md

 We will continue wrapping properties you access, until we encounter a primitive value which cannot be wrapped in Proxy.

-By default, if a property does not exist or is set to `undefined`, fallback will triggered.
+By default, if a property does not exist or is set to `undefined`, fallback will be triggered.
 This can be overridden using `options.shouldFallback`.

 #### `target: any`